x

 What is a tree?

-Your tree is a text-only version of your website structure (similar to a site map or hierarchical navigation – a menu) without all the graphic components, so users only focus on the content of the tree, not the actual design.
+Your tree is a text-only version of your website structure (similar to a site map or hierarchy of content – a menu) without all the graphic components, so users only focus on the content organization, not the actual design.

-Of course, you can make a tree with the whole of your IA including all the menu items and items of content (subpages).
-However a tree may often represent only a part of your IA.
+Of course, you can make a tree with the whole of your IA including all the menu items and content categories (subpages).
+However, a tree may often represent only a part of your IA.
 For testing purposes you don’t want your tree to be incredibly complex, as your test participants might get discouraged.
 You can for example make a separate tree for your blog section, guides section, etc.

 A tree for tree testing